uw-cmg/MAST/MAST/doc/source/1_0_installation.rst

     pip install custodian --user
     pip install MAST --user

-*  If this series of commands actually worked without errors, skip to :ref:`vasp-psp-dir`.
+*  If this series of commands actually worked without errors, skip to :ref:`add-local-bin`.
 *  If you have never used pip before, and using pip created a ``$HOME/.local`` folder for you for the first time, and you encounter errors, delete the ``$HOME/.local`` folder and go on to :ref:`manual-installation`.
 *  If you encountered errors and your ``$HOME/.local`` folder already existed, carefully remove the most recent package folders under ``$HOME/.local/lib/python2.7/site-packages`` and go on to manual installation.